Billy McKinney Player Props: Yankees vs. Orioles

 - The pitching staff for the Orioles has a collective 9.3 K/9, the seventh-best in MLB.

-- The Orioles have a 4.32 team ERA that ranks 17th across all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.29).

-- Orioles pitchers combine to surrender 104 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- The righty last appeared on Saturday against the Minnesota Twins, when he went six innings, allowing one earned run while giving up seven hits.

-- The righty's most recent time out was on Friday against the Minnesota Twins, when he tossed three innings, surrendering seven earned runs while allowing seven hits.
+- The 26-year-old has an ERA of 3.58, with 8.5 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.